webmarcello8080/wp-phone-message/readme.txt

 WP Phone Message is a Wordpress plugin that gives the possibility to render a simple message form that will open a Whatsapp chat on a new window.
 You will have the possibility to display the message form through shotcode in order to display the form inside a page or a post, or the possibility to display the message for through a widget.

+From February 2021, WP Phone Message becomes Premium, the basic functions of the plugin are still free but you have more options and more styles available if you go Premium

 = Settings include: =
 * Enter your international prefix (required)
 * Enter a valid whatsapp phone number (required)
 * Enter the form title

+= Shortcode Settings =
 * Enter form text
 * Enter form bottom text
 * Possibility to add name field in shortcode form
-* Possibility to add extra field in shortcode form
+* Possibility to add extra field in shortcode form (Premium)
 * Possibility to add phone number field in shortcode form
-* Possibility to add email address field in shortcode form
+* Possibility to add email address field in shortcode form (Premium)
-* Possibility to add name field in widget form
-* Possibility to add extra field in widget form
-* Possibility to add phone number field in widget form
-* Possibility to add email address field in widget form
+* Possibility to add a dropdown field in shortcode form (Premium)
 * Making fields mandatory
 * Possibility to set fields placeholder